-The biggest reason for trying this boot was to see if it performed as well as and was as comfortable as the XXX.
-Well it was, (I'm really surprised how well the boot works) it was obviously built around the same last as the XXX which is what I set out to see.
+The biggest reason for trying this boot was to see if it performed as well as and was as comfortable as the Triple X. Well it was, (I'm really surprised how well the boot works) it was obviously built around the same last as the Triple X which is what I set out to see.
 This boot has a buckle for those who want and or need a buckle.
 The buckle is one of the better buckles on the market as opposed to one of the cheaper buckles that I see on a couple of the other boots on the market in fact on boots that cost much more than this one.
-Please look at the XXX review as everything that is in the XXX review pertains to this boot. (continued below)
+Please look at the Triple X Review as everything that is in the Triple X review pertains to this boot. (continued below)

 Addition (04-14-03): After skating exclusively on both the Powerslide and Canariam for 3 weeks now I have found the Powerslide to be more of a sprint boot and the Canariam more of a longer distance boot.
 The Powerslide is acting more like a Verducci boot for me in that with the Verducci boot I was never able to derive power from my legs with my hands behind my back.
 Sprinting off the line is great, accelerating from 10 to 20 mph works great, hill climbing is great, crossovers are great and can reach a very high top speed (all with arms in front of me) but the minute I put my arms behind my back I loose it (can't derive power from my legs).

 Now the Canariam reminds me more of the Mogema MG-R1.
 With the MG-R1 I can put my arms behind my back and derive all kinds of power from my legs (a more efficient stance for longer distance).
 I can't sprint off the line as well can't accelerate from 10 to 20 mph as well, can't climb hills as well and the top end speed isn't as great but with Mogema and Canariam you can put your hands behind your back and pull seemingly forever.